What are the signs I need a new roof?

 Each roofing installation crew must take up to 30 pictures of work in progress to ensure proper manufacturer recommended porcedures and best practices were followed on each and every job.
 We also perform arbitrary inpections of our projects to maintain our highest quality standards and confirm our rigorous policies and procedures were adhered to by our installers.
 We also confirm that they are doing exactly what we have promised you that we would do, without cutting any corners.
 If the installer fails to provide photos of work in progess or comply with our standards, they will be pulled from the job and re-trained or releived of duty.

-You are provided with a completion checklist and will be invited by the installer to view thier work to confirm your 100% satisfaction.
-You will also rate the installers performance and the overall project. anything less than 100% will be reviewed and every effort will be made to get you to 100% satisfaction.
+You are provided with a completion checklist and will be invited by the installer to view thier work to confirm that each aspect of the installation was done correctly and as promised.